martin26/Diablo-II--Vanilla-Frosting/README.txt

 - Lysander now sells TP/ID Books & Scrolls.

-- Countess can now drop up to a Zod.
+- Smith now has proper nightmare loot table

-- Drop rates and ratios for the entire game have been improved.
+	* There was a typo that Blizzard had in regular D2.
+This has now been fixed in this patch.